playframework/playframework/documentation/manual/working/scalaGuide/advanced/routing/ScalaRequestBinders.md

 # Custom Routing

 Play provides a mechanism to bind types from path or query string parameters.
+To use any custom type you should implement either [`PathBindable[A]`](api/scala/play/api/mvc/PathBindable.html)  or [`QueryStringBindable[A]`](api/scala/play/api/mvc/QueryStringBindable.html), make them implicit (or given for scala 3) and import the defined methods to your routes (add `play.sbt.routes.RoutesKeys.routesImport += "controllers.QueryBinders.given"` to your build.sbt file)

 ## PathBindable